imofftoseethewizard/plguile3/README.md

 ## Roadmap

 The scope of the 1.0 release is detailed below.

-The 0.5.x versions will provide Guile primitives for accessing Postgres' Server Programming Interface so that queries may be made from scheme code.

 The 0.7.x versions will add support for tsvector, tsquery, jsonpath, domain, and range types.